leolanese/Angular-autocomplete/README.md

-# Angular Autocomplete Exercise (using Trie Data Structure)
+# Angular Autocomplete (using Trie Data Structure)

 You should implement an autocomplete component (suitable for a shared component library).